jamsinclair/blog/_posts/2016-08-19-free-minecraft-server-in-under-20-mins.md

 one instance show up as running.
 Click on it and look for the text __'Public DNS'__, it should contain an address like `ec2-198-51-100-1.compute-1.amazonaws.com`, copy this down and keep it at the ready.

+*The below GIF should show you how to find it in the current interface for AWS:*

 ![Locate the Public DNS of your EC2 Server instance to connect to it](http://i.imgur.com/PDvtB75.gif?1)

 Now that we have your ssh key pair and the public dns, fire up your terminal!

+The following video will walk through how to prepare and connect to your AWS instance from your terminal.
 <script type="text/javascript" data-speed="2" src="https://asciinema.org/a/1rzhpnmxbtj1ezp3p9schgecs.js" id="asciicast-1rzhpnmxbtj1ezp3p9schgecs" async></script>

 After the first time you'll be able to connect with just the one command like: